RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/11-Getting-All-the-Members-of-Set-objects.md

+---
+permalink: /Types-of-Queries/Getting-All-the-Members-of-Set-objects
+---

 # Getting All the Members of Set Objects

-In [RPSL](../04.RPSL-Object-Types/README.md#rpsl-object-types), an object can be a member of a set object in two ways.
+In [RPSL](../RPSL-Object-Types/README.md#rpsl-object-types), an object can be a member of a set object in two ways.

 * You can list objects in a “members:” attribute in the set object.